david-perez/geckOS/doc/supported-devices.rst

 geckOS's main benefit is to abstract away device interaction in *programmable devices* housing one of the above microcontroller units.
 Device manufacturers can use geckOS to expose a friendly, clean, and safe API to application writers, baked into geckOS's kernel.
-As of writing, we have specified an implemented APIs for a couple of devices: a starter kit, a programmable board for use in computer education, and an existing commercial acoustic logger.
+As of writing, we have specified and implemented APIs for a couple of devices: a starter kit, a programmable board for use in computer education, and an existing commercial acoustic logger.